Saving Electricity home As seen in Newsweek, Forbes, NPR, the Christian Science Monitor, CNET, PC Magazine, InfoWorld, and everywhere else. About

 There is no such thing as "watts per hour"

-Electrical usage is measured in either watts (the rate at any instant), or watt-hours or kilowatt-hours (the amount used in an hour).
+Electrical usage is measured in either watts (the rate at any instant), or watt-hours or kilowatt-hours (the total amount used).
 Thus, a 100-watt light bulb uses 100 watts, or 100 watt-hours in an hour.
 It does not use "100 watts per hour", since there is no such animal.
 That's like saying you weigh 150 pounds per hour.
 Likewise, you don't pay for electricity by the kilowatt, you pay for it by the kilowatt-hour.
 See more on how electricity is measured.

 My figures are almost never "as much as"